Indoors Seedling Planting, Germination, and Care

 Let there be light, and plenty of it- - As soon as the newborn seedling

 begins to emerge, it seeks light.
-Your newborn needs as much and as direct
+Newborn seedlings require as much light,

-the seedlings under it on cloudy days and at night.
+Grow Light.
+Place the seedlings under it, on cloudy days and at night.

 Let There be Water, in just the right amount- - Provide water to your